eworm-de/routeros-scripts/doc/gps-track.md

 * `GpsTrackUrl`: the url to send json data to

+The configured coordinate format (see `/ system gps`) defines the format sent to the server.

 ---
 [◀ Go back to main README](../README.md)
 [▲ Go back to top](#top)